How to Price Art Commissions: Your Art Pricing Guide

 Pricing art commissions is confusing for everyone, and it’s tempting to look for a pricing formula as if that alone holds the answer.
 Sadly, this is a myth.
 The art world plays in a different way, even so, if you need a quick pricing guide try this:

-Art prices are calculated by your choice of medium, your targeted demographic, and your personal following.
-Larger art generally sells for more money than smaller works, regardless of time and talent.
-Artists also price commissions by the square inch, or by an hourly rate.
+Art prices are influenced by your choice of medium, your targeted demographic, and your personal following.
+Larger works of art generally sell for more money than smaller works, regardless of the time and talent involved.

-There’s no one-size-fits-all formula, but there are guidelines that will help.
+There’s no one-size-fits-all formula, however, there are guidelines that will help.
 I’ve been selling my art since the early 80s, yes I’m that old, and this post is my advice.

 Yearly income required + expenses ÷ ‘X’ paintings per year.